Madoc/.dotfiles/util/README.md

-Utility scripts related to the dotfiles.
+Utility scripts and binaries related to the dotfiles.

 * `auto-update-sh`:
   Checks the dotfiles for updates.